BSN-DNP—How to Apply

 Important application information for the BSN-DNP program at DeSales.

 We're so glad you are interested in applying for the BSN-DNP program at DeSales.
 As part of the application process, we ask that you carefully review these guidelines prior to applying.
 Please feel free to contact us with any questions.

 Where to Apply

-- Copy of current RN license and other national certifications as applicable.
+- Current RN license and other national certifications as applicable

-- New graduates are expected to obtain a RN position within the first semester of program matriculation.
+New graduates are expected to obtain an RN position within the first semester of program matriculation.

 The admission process and requirements are rigorous; demonstrating minimum admission requirements does not guarantee acceptance into the DNP Program.
 Applicants selected for potential admission are required to have an interview before a final admission decision is rendered.
 Interviews will be conducted in person or via Zoom and will only be scheduled once all application materials have been received.

-One cohort will be accepted annually for a fall semester start.
-The admission process will follow the following timeline:
+One cohort will be accepted annually for a Fall/August start.

 The deadline to apply for Fall semester is May 15.